w3f/General-Grants-Program/grants/speculative/bit_country.md

       In Bit.Country, you can create your own space, communities, economics, and digital assets (NFTs).
 The dapp allow users to socialize in both a classical web view and a 3D in-browser view of the country or block.
 The decentralized marketplace allows users to trade their digital assets (NFTs) with each other.

-      Bit.Country network is chain and ecosystem with focus on Community, Social, NFT & game.
+      Bit.Country network is a blockchain and ecosystem focusing on community, social and marketplace with a game feel.

     **Countries**